Arrest made in the murder of New Jersey councilwoman Eunice Dwumfour, authorities say

 Bynum is charged with first-degree murder, second-degree unlawful possession of a handgun, and second-degree possession of a handgun for an unlawful purpose, Ciccone said.

 Dwumfour, of Sayreville, was shot while sitting in her car on the evening of Feb.
-1. A 911 call reporting multiples shots fired prompted police to respond to the home around 7:30 p.m. that evening.
+1. A 911 call reporting shots fired prompted police to respond to the home around 7:30 p.m. that evening.
 Police found the 30-year-old borough councilwoman in her vehicle with multiple gunshot wounds.
+She died at the scene, police said.

 for more features.